sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 ####  1.12.3. <a name='downgradefromsecuredSONICtonon-securedSONIC'></a> downgrade from secured SONIC to non-secured SONIC
 This flow will only be enabled if secure boot BIOS flag is disabled, as we assume users with access to BIOS should have the ability to downgrade the OS version.
 ####  1.12.4. <a name='secureupgradefromsecureupgradeenabledONIEtosecuredSONIC'></a>secure upgrade from secure upgrade enabled ONIE to secured SONIC
-As mentioned in 1.5 and 1.11.2, this flow requires secure upgrade enabled ONIE, with code available in TODO.
+As mentioned in 1.5 and 1.11.2, this flow requires secure upgrade enabled ONIE, with code available in link TBD.
 ###  1.13. <a name='TestingRequirementsDesign'></a> Testing Requirements/Design
 ####  1.13.1. <a name='UnitTestcases'></a>Unit Test cases
 We can use the verification script su_verify_image_sign_dev.sh as part of standalone test cases, without the need to run the whole installation process.